 Common Causes for Bleeding in the First Trimester

 Perhaps you've noticed a little blood in your undies, or felt a gush and looked down only to see your bed covered in blood.
-Immediately you are full of fear and with good reason.
-Bleeding in pregnancy is most commonly associated with miscarriage so it is natural to assume the worst.
+You are immediately full of fear and with good reason.
+Bleeding in pregnancy is most commonly associated with a miscarriage so it is natural to assume the worst.

 How to Diagnose Miscarriage as the Cause of Bleeding

 - Severe and persistent cramping and/or passing large clots can suggest a miscarriage, but they could be from other causes as well.
 However, passing tissue, which often looks gray or beige in color, is most likely the baby and is a definite sign that you have miscarried.
 A pelvic exam can also detect tissue matter passing through.

 - Blood tests can find descending HCG levels, which also indicates an impending miscarriage.